 It usually starts small.
 You’re tired, but you call it a long week.

 You feel thirsty again and again, thinking maybe it’s the weather, but in the winters, that’s not the case.
 You notice you’re using the washroom more often, then there’s a bit of urine leakage when you sneeze or laugh.
-You don’t analyze it on time, tell yourself it happens sometimes.
-Because that’s what we do, we normalise the small stuff until it becomes the only way we know how to live.
+You don’t analyse it on time, tell yourself it happens sometimes.
+Because that’s what we do—we normalise the small stuff until it becomes the only way we know how to live, often pushing people to quietly rely on solutions like a diaper for senior citizens instead of addressing the root cause early.

 But sometimes, the small stuff is your body whispering before it starts to shout.